-OJJDP created the National Training and Technical Assistance Center (NTTAC) in 1995 to coordinate resources and providers, increase TTA responsiveness to consumer needs, and promote the use of best practices and standards in TTA assessment, planning, delivery, and evaluation.
+OJJDP created the National Training and Technical Assistance Center (NTTAC) in 1995 to coordinate resources and providers, provide training and technical assistance (TTA) to meet constituent needs, and promote the use of best practices and standards in TTA assessment, planning, delivery, and evaluation.

 NTTAC services include: